paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-447-safety-regulation.md

 The date of enactment of this section, referred to in subsec. (c), is the date of enactment of Pub.
 L. 112–95, which was approved Feb.
 14, 2012.

 #### Amendments
 2024—Subsec. (d).
 Pub.
 L. 118–63, § 301(c)(1), (3), redesignated subsec. (e) as (d) and struck out former subsec. (d).
-Prior to amendment text of subsec. (d) read as follows: “The Administrator shall submit annually to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report containing a summary of the data collected under subsection (a).
+Prior to amendment, text of subsec. (d) read as follows: “The Administrator shall submit annually to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report containing a summary of the data collected under subsection (a).
 The report shall include the number of accidents experienced by helicopter air ambulance operations, the number of fatal accidents experienced by helicopter air ambulance operations, and the rate, per 100,000 flight hours, of accidents and fatal accidents experienced by operators providing helicopter air ambulance services.”

 Subsec. (e).
 Pub.
 L. 118–63, § 301(c)(3), redesignated subsec. (f) as (e).
 Former subsec. (e) redesignated (d).